- About Us

 - News & Events

-The work of the FACT Coalition and its staff is guided by a Steering Committee of core member organizations, which meet quarterly.
-A subset of four representatives from the Steering Committee are known as the Executive Committee.
+The work of the FACT Coalition and its staff is directed by a Steering Committee of core member organizations, which meet quarterly.
+A subset of four individual representatives from the Steering Committee are known as the Executive Committee.
 The day-to-day research, analysis, advocacy, and educational work of the coalition is organized by the Policy & Communications Committee (Policy/Comms Committee), which meets every other week.